-A previously outdated call centre has been re-imagined to create a space that is exciting, open and stylish.
-From the street, the external façade is bold, simple and well-branded.
+From the street, the building (a former call centre) is now bold, simple and well-branded.
 To add a touch of grandeur, the exterior features a polished brass wrap-around with embossed Jardan insignia.

-The ground floor and upper level display areas are welcoming and comforting.
-Downstairs is more casual and earthy, upstairs presents a more polished impression with spaces divided into open room settings for the visitor to explore.
+The ground floor and upper level display areas are welcoming and engaging.
+Downstairs more casual and earthy, while upstairs presents a more polished impression with spaces divided into open room settings for the visitor to explore.

 Egon Zehnder is a global executive search firm driven by research, rigour and practical experience.
 IF Architecture’s outcome for Egon Zehnder Melbourne delivers a design typology founding Egon Zehnder’s brand personality in built form.
 Master planning, architectural design, interior design and styling have culminated to create a quietly sophisticated space that services the unique demands of Egon Zehnder.
 Developed for worldwide application, this design typology is sensitive to cultural variations, building types and operational requirements.